 If you’ve ever dreamed of owning your own business, you probably stopped dreaming the second you considered how much money it would take to make your dream come true.

-You can dream big and start small; however, by starting up a business that doesn’t require an exorbitant amount of capital up front.
-The following are just some of the avenues you can take to make your dream of being a business owner a reality.
+You can dream big and start small, however, by starting up a business that doesn’t require a huge amount of capital up front.
+The following are just some of the avenues you can take to make your dreams of being a business owner a reality.

 Get Creative With Your Small Business